-In addition, the court's preliminary evaluation shows that 36 percent of those SRLs who were discouraged felt this way because of cost, 23 percent because of problems associated with the payment process, 19 percent due to difficulties accessing the internet, and 18 percent due to selecting an EFSP.
+In addition, 24 percent of SRLs indicated that they were discouraged because of the electronic filing requirement, even though all had electronically filed at least once.
+Of those, 63 percent felt discouraged because the process was unclear or confusing, 36 percent because of cost, 23 percent because of problems associated with the payment process, 19 percent due to difficulties accessing the internet, and 18 percent due to selecting an EFSP.
 Issues described by the 12 percent who submitted open-ended responses included how the electronic filing process was too complicated, the EFSP service was too expensive, and document submission took too long.